scottish-pl-institute/splv/2024-strathclyde/index.md

 For those willing to share a dorm, the Revolver Hotel (private rooms also available) may be worth a look.

 Unfortunately, Strathclyde's halls of residence are not available this summer due to renovation work.
-However for those who would prefer a cheap self-catering option, we understand that our city-centre neighbour, Glasgow Caledonian University, currently has availability.
+However for those who would prefer a cheap self-catering option, we understand that our city-centre neighbour, Glasgow Caledonian University, currently has availability (~15 minute walk).
 You would have to email their [accommodation office](mailto:accommodation@gcu.ac.uk) for more information.